Kiwis have a right to know who high-profile sports star linked to drug conspiracy is - Court of Appeal

 "The allegations against [the sportsman] are no more than that; they have not been proven and there is currently no forum for that to happen," they said.

-"We consider that the relevant factors in this case were the seriousness of the offending (including the manner in which the importation and distribution of the methamphetamine were effected), the public interest in the decision not to charge a high profile individual and potential for suppression to erode public confidence in the criminal justice system.
+The judges said: "We consider that the relevant factors in this case were the seriousness of the offending (including the manner in which the importation and distribution of the methamphetamine were effected), the public interest in the decision not to charge a high-profile individual and potential for suppression to erode public confidence in the criminal justice system.